microsoft/bonsai-cstr/README.md

 Final set for **Bonsai training**:

-- Performance improved when making the brain learn the per-timestep adjustment to apply to previous dTc.
+> Note: Performance improved when making the brain learn the per-timestep adjustment to apply to previous dTc.
-- Thus, we maintained control to be dTc_adjust, and added an accumulator on sim side.
+> Control is maintained with the addition of `dTc_adjust`, and an accumulator was added on the simulator side.

->> per-timestep?
->> who is "we"

 | Action     | Continuous Value | Units        |
 | --------   | ------------     | ----------   |
 | dTc_adjust | [-5, 5]*         | [Kelvin/min] |

-*Note, given an additional rule that requires keeping dTc changes at no more than 10 Kelvins/min, we forced dTc_adjust to be on the [-5, 5] range (for Ts=0.5min)
+> Note: given an additional rule that requires keeping dTc changes at no
+> more than 10 Kelvins/min, we forced dTc_adjust to be on the [-5, 5]
+> range (for Ts=0.5min)

 ## States (Control Variables)